ladsantos/PoWeRS/docs/manual.md

     PATH=/whatever/path/you/installed/moogjul2014:$PATH

-In order to install pwoogs, download it and run the setup:
+In order to install powers, download it and run the setup:

     python setup.py install